 - Not everyone is going to buy your product or service.
 A vast majority of people will never be interested even in hearing about it.
 And that’s fine.
 The secret to good marketing is to only put yourself in front of potential buyers.
 That’s the way to get the best bang for your buck and your sweat.

 - So the first step is to define your audience.
 How well do you know your current customers?
 What do they have in common?
 Can you define different types of customer and create profiles for them?

 - Customers are real people, just like you.
 We sometimes forget that and only see them as eyeballs or wallets.
-Beyond getting demographic data on your customers get to know them more intimately.
+Beyond getting demographic data on your customers, you should get to know them more intimately.
 Where do they live?
 What hobbies do they have?
 What are their goals?

-- As we’re looking at B2B marketing here, you should also think about your customers’ workplaces.
+- As we’re looking at B2B lead generation strategies here, you should also think about your customers’ workplaces.
 What kind of workplace is it?
+Have they moved to a hybrid working or work-from-home model?
 What are their job roles?
 What work-related problems are they trying to solve?
 What kind of professional publications do they read?

 - If you are having trouble attracting your target market’s attention and converting prospects to customers, the most likely reason is that there is a mismatch between your product (or service) and your audience.
 Go back to your target audience and ask yourself if you are solving a genuine problem for those people.

 - Analyse your audience’s day-to-day work-related tasks, goals and problems.
+Remember, if all or some of their staff are working from home now, those problems might have changed.
 If necessary, re-engineer your offering to fit your audience better.
 Focussing on solving just one weighty problem can help you cut through the marketing noise and stand out from the crowd.
 If you can’t change your offering then you might need to rethink your target market completely.

 What have you got to say?
 Content is king.